Dividends payable

 Reporting of stock dividends and dividends in arrears

 The declaration of stock dividends is not recognized as liability because it does not require any future outflow of cash or another current asset.
-Also the board of directors can revoke the issuance of such dividends any time before they are actually issued to stockholders.
-The undistributed stock dividends are generally presented in the stockholders’ equity section rather than current liabilities section of the balance sheet.
+Also the board of directors can revoke such issuance any time before the shares are actually distributed to stockholders.

 Leave a comment